rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 So as discussed above, first we determine if the number is negative, and take the absolute of the number.

-Iteratively take last digit of the number and add it to the reversed number.
-For example, if we have 1 and we want to append 3 to it, so that it becomes 13, we will multiply 1 with 10 and add 3 to it.
-This hold true for any number, if we need to append anything to the end of the number, we multiply by 10 and add the number which had to be appended.
+Iteratively take the last digit of the number and add it to the reversed number.
+For example, if we have 1 and we want to append 3 to it so that it becomes 13, we will multiply 1 with 10 and add 3 to it.
+This holds true for any number, if we need to append anything to the end of the number, we multiply by 10 and add the number which had to be appended.

 Dividing by 10 and taking integer counterpart, just removes the last digit of the number. ( Try it your self :smile: )

-Next the logic is pretty straight forward, if the reversed number is greater than 2<sup>31</sup> retrun 0 else return the reversed number with the sign.
+Next, the logic is pretty straight forward if the reversed number is greater than 2<sup>31</sup> return 0 else return the reversed number with the sign.

 Here are the stats one we run this code